3.6 OIG Compliance & Provider Self-Disclosure

 - Practices must screen employees, contractors, and vendors against the LEIE before hiring and on an ongoing basis (commonly monthly).

-- Employing an excluded individual can itself trigger civil monetary penalties.
+- Employing an excluded individual can itself trigger civil monetary penalties (and repayment of amounts paid for that person's services).

 Provider Self-Disclosure Protocol (SDP)

-When a practice discovers potential fraud — not just a simple overpayment — it can use the OIG's Self-Disclosure Protocol (SDP) to voluntarily report the conduct.
-Benefits of self-disclosure include:
+When a practice discovers potential fraud — not just a clerical overpayment — it can use the OIG's Self-Disclosure Protocol (SDP) to voluntarily report the conduct.
+Benefits:

-Self-disclosure also demonstrates a functioning compliance program (elements 5 and 7 in action).
-Note that a simple, identified overpayment with no fraud question is normally returned through the Medicare contractor's overpayment-refund process, not the SDP.
+Self-disclosure also proves a functioning compliance program (elements 5 and 7 in action).
+Note: a simple, identified overpayment with no fraud question is returned through the Medicare contractor's overpayment-refund process within 60 days, not the SDP.

 Corporate Integrity Agreements (CIA)